 '''

 class EnrolledIn {

 Course course;

 Student student;

 Grade grade;

 ...

 }

+PROJECT

 '''

-- PROJECT - D. Now, let's think about the various associations in the Library problem and how they might be represented by Java collections: For simplicity, we will make the simplifying assumption that the library collection only includes books.
-It will also prove helpful to assume that there is a singleton object (perhaps of a class called LibraryDatabase) which represents the database and "owns" all the other objects. - 1.
-First though, we need to consider an interesting (and actually quite tricky) issue that arises in connection with rentable items. - a) Typically, a library carries multiple copies of popular books. - (1) Presumably, we need a separate object for each copy, since each can be rented to a different patron, be due on a different day, etc.. - (2) At the same time, we want to associate all kinds of information with a copy - its call number, title, author - but storing all this information multiple times (once for each copy) is problematic - (a) Wasteful of space - (b) Makes extra work when a new copy comes in - (c) Suppose we needed to correct a piece of information fir some reason.
+- D.Now, let's think about the various associations in the Library problem and how they might be represented by Java collections: - 1.
+Go through requirements noting classes involved: Book, DVD generalized by Item, Patron. - 2.
+First, we need to consider an interesting (and actually quite tricky) issue that arises in connection with items. - a) Typically, a library carries multiple copies of popular books. - (1)Presumably, we need a separate object for each copy, since each can be rented to a different patron, be due on a different day, etc.. - (2)At the same time, we want to associate all kinds of information with a copy - its call number, title, author - but storing all this information multiple times (once for each copy) is problematic

+(a)Wasteful of space

+(b)Makes extra work when a new copy comes in

+(c)Suppose we needed to correct a piece of information fir some reason.
 We would need to make this change in each copy.

-(3) Moreover, when we accept a reservation for a particular item, we don't want to associate the reservation with a specific copy - we want to associate it with the item itself.
+(3)Moreover, when we accept a reservation for a particular item, we don't want to associate the reservation with a specific copy - we want to associate it with the item itself.
 Why?

 - b) There is a very problematic way to handle a case like this: - (1)Create a separate class for each item.
-Thus, we would have a class for each book we carry. - (a) The various items of information we would want to record about an item could be represented as static fields of the appropriate class - e.g. we would have something like
+Thus, we would have a class for each book we carry. - (a)The various items of information we would want to record about an item could be represented as static fields of the appropriate class - e.g. we would have something like

+'''

 class StudentGuideToOODevelopment {

 static String callNumber = "QA76.9.035";

 static String title = "A Student Guide to

 Object-Oriented Development";

 static String author = "Britton, Carol";

 ...

+'''

-- (b) A copy would be represented by an object of the appropriate class.
-Thus, if we had 3 copies of the book, each would be represented by an object of class StudentGuideTo00Development - 3 in all. - (2) Why is this very problematic?
+- (b)A copy would be represented by an object of the appropriate class.
+Thus, if we had 3 copies of the book, each would be represented by an object of class StudentGuideTo00Development - 3 in all. - (2)Why is this very problematic?

 (a) A serious problem is that we have to create a new class every time a new book is acquired.
-This means that the software would have to be revised and recompiled frequently!
+This means that the software would have to be revised and recompiled frequently! (b)A similar problem is that any change to information stored about a book would necessitate revising and recompiling the software.

-- (b) A similar problem is that any change to information stored about a book would necessitate revising and recompiling the software. - c) A much better way is to make use of a design pattern, which is, in essence, a good solution to a commonly-occurring tricky problem.
+- c) A much better way is to make use of a design pattern, which is, in essence, a good solution to a commonly-occurring tricky problem.
 (We will talk about design patterns later in the course.)
-In this case, we want to use a pattern known as the Abstraction-Occurrence pattern. - (1) In essence, what we want to do is to use two classes to represent items. - (a) One class which we might call something like Item represents the abstraction. - i) There would be, then one object of class Item for A Student Guide to OO Development, another for Java Backpack Guide ... - ii) This one object holds all the information that pertains to all copies of the item call number, title, author. - iii) When a new item is added to our collection we create a new object of this class to represent it. - (b) A second class which we might call Copy represents the occurrence. - i) There would be one object of this class for each physical copy of an item that we own - thus, if we had 3 copies of A Student Guide ..., there would be 3 objects of class Copy representing them. - ii) Each object of class Copy would be associated with the object of class Item to which it pertains.
+In this case, we want to use a pattern known as the Abstraction-Occurrence pattern. - (1)In essence, what we want to do is to use two classes to represent items. - (a)One class which we might call something like Item represents the abstraction. - i) There would be, then one object of class Item for A Student Guide to OO Development, another for Java Backpack Guide ... - ii) This one object holds all the information that pertains to all copies of the item call number, title, author. - iii)When a new item is added to our collection we create a new object of this class to represent it. - (b)A second class which we might call Copy represents the occurrence. - i) There would be one object of this class for each physical copy of an item that we own - thus, if we had 3 copies of A Student Guide ..., there would be 3 objects of class Copy representing them. - ii) Each object of class Copy would be associated with the object of class Item to which it pertains.